sumnerevans/sumnerevans.com/content/posts/travel/2023-amsterdam-retreat/retreat/index.md

 I played with Max against Ivan and Jess.
 Ivan and Jess made a great comeback and won by one point!

-{{< figure
+{{<figure
   src="./images/boules.jpg"
-      link="./images/boules.jpg"
-      target="_blank"
   title="Playing Boules"
   caption="Matt is about to throw as Toni, Tulir, and G look on."
 >}}

 ### Tulips